openwdl/wdl/SPEC.md

 }
 ```

-Note that they can't reference task inputs.
-However this can be achieved by declaring the desired task input as an output of this task.
+Note that they can't reference call inputs.
+However this can be achieved by declaring the desired call input as an output.
 Expressions are allowed.

 When declaring a workflow output that points to a call inside a scatter, the aggregated call is used.